angularity/webpack-angularity-solution/readme.md

 When there are multiple compositions generated in `app`, each one of them is applied to the operations seperately.
 For `app` there are no additional operations, except those defined in `common`.
 While `test` and `release` define a single operation and then add the additional operations from `common`.

-Finally all configurators are resolved to yeild an Array of plain objects, suitable for Webpack.
+Finally all configurators are resolved to yield an Array of plain objects, suitable for Webpack.
 If you include several definitions then they will all contribute configurations to this Array.

 ### Making amendments